HopeHumanist/alx-system_engineering-devop/0x02-shell_redirections/README.md

 Display the # of lines containing 'bin' in /etc/passwd Displays lines containing "root" in /etc/passwd Displays all the lines in the file
+Replace all chars A&c
+Removes all letters c and C
 Reverses its input
+Displays all users and home dirs sorted by users